 If you are a Yarbrough or a member of an allied family, we would be very pleased to have you as a member of the Association.
 Simply submit contact information and the name of the oldest ancestor in your line and pay your dues online or by mail.

 The YNGHA is a not-for-profit organization, created when a group of dedicated family members came together to correct the grave marker of the family's oldest known ancestor.
-We're quite proud of the heritage and history of our extended families, and the site has been configured to share as much as possible.
+We're proud of the heritage and history of our extended families, and the site has been configured to share as much as possible with other family members.

 We also solicit family stories and clippings concerning family activities.
 These might appear to be trivial, but they can help someone else in his/her search for ancestral data.
 So, send us your story.
 Don't worry about the grammar and syntax; just send it to the